Christina Ramberg

-Christina Ramberg (August 21, 1946 – 1995) was an American painter associated with the Chicago Imagists, a group of representational artists who attended the School of the Art Institute of Chicago in the 1960s.
+Christina Ramberg (August 21, 1946 – December 10, 1995) was an American painter associated with the Chicago Imagists, a group of representational artists who attended the School of the Art Institute of Chicago in the 1960s.
 The Imagists took their cues from Surrealism, Pop, and West Coast underground comic illustration, and their works often included themes of female sexuality.
 Ramberg depicted partial female bodies (heads, torsos, hands) often in submissive poses in undergarments, imagined in odd, seemingly erotic predicaments.

 Biography

 Christina Ramberg was born on Camp Campbell, a Kentucky military base where her father, Vernon Ramberg, was an army officer.
 Her mother taught music lessons and due to Vernon's military service, the family moved frequently, including overseas.
 When Christina was two her family moved to Yokohama in Japan for two-and-a-half-years, and she attended school in Germany during her third and fourth grades.
 In the United States, the family lived in Kansas, Virginia, and Highwood, Illinois where Christina attended Highland Park High School for her junior and senior year.

 Ramberg earned her Bachelor of Fine Arts in 1968 and her Master of Fine Arts in 1973 both from the School of the Art Institute of Chicago where she studied with Ray Yoshida, who was a primary mentor of the Chicago Imagists group that Christina became a part of.
 The group also included Jim Nutt, Gladys Nilsson, Roger Brown, and Ed Paschke.

 Yoshida encouraged his students in the use of commercial and popular culture images such as comic books and magazines as a basis for their art.
 In Chicago she met her husband Philip Hanson who was also a student with Yoshida and who is also considered a member of the Chicago Imagists group.
 They were married in 1968, the same year that they both exhibited their work for the first time in the False Image show at the Hyde Park Art Center.

 Ramberg and Hanson were both faculty members at the School of the Art Institute of Chicago.
 Hanson later reflected that "students liked her a lot.
 A good woman teacher was important to them, particularly in that time.
 It was much more dominated by men, so to have a teacher like Christina, who was doing her own work, that was a big deal.
 The men could be very nice, but it was really meaningful to learn from another woman."
 Ramberg and Hanson had one son, Alexander, who was born in 1975, but by 1980 the marriage had become strained, and they eventually agreed to live apart, although they remained close for the rest of their lives.
-In 1989 Ramberg was diagnosed with frontotemporal dementia and Hanson took care of her until she had to go to an assisted living facility.
-She died in 1995 at the age of forty-nine.
+In 1989 Ramberg was diagnosed with frontotemporal dementia and Hanson took care of her until she had to go to an assisted living facility in Naperville, Illinois.
+She died on December 10, 1995, at the age of 49.